lucasdurand/yappyG/README.md

 yappyG
 ======

-yappyG is another package for python Git
+yappyG is another package for pythonable Git

 This a quick and dirty fork of briGit:
 Very simple git wrapper module licensed under BSD